javadKarbasian/Roozh/README.md

 ## Include to Project
 ### Put `.jar` File into Libs Directory
-Get the provided latest version of the library from root path.
-Simply put the downloaded file into the libs directory.
+Get the provided latest compiled version of the library from `output` directory.

 ### Clone or Download `.zip` file
 Clone this repository or download the compressed file, then extract to your computer.
 Simply import the library module to your project.